opnfv/yardstick/docs/testing/user/userguide/07-result-store-InfluxDB.rst

    will be supported in the future.

-Our plan is to support rest-api in D release so that other testing projects can call the rest-api to use yardstick dispatcher service to push data to yardstick's influxdb database.
+Our plan is to support rest-api in D release so that other testing projects can call the rest-api to use yardstick dispatcher service to push data to Yardstick's InfluxDB database.

-For now, influxdb only support line protocol, and the json protocol is deprecated.
+For now, InfluxDB only supports line protocol, and the json protocol is deprecated.

-Take ping test case for example, the raw_result is json format like this:
+Take ping test case for example, the ``raw_result`` is json format like this:
 ::

     "benchmark": {